 Shazia explains, “The way I see it, people get the space to accept the breakup in its entirety.
 There’s enough room to come to terms with it when your ex-partner isn’t around, clouding your vision.
 You gain that objectivity when you’re in a period of no-contact.”
 Men and women deal with rejection and the no-contact rule differently.
 Our focus here is solely on female psychology.

-Is she missing you?
+How to pick up the signs she misses you during no-contact?
 Does no-contact work on stubborn women?
 Is there any scope of getting back together with her?
 Hold your horses and your questions.
 The points given below are a chronological representation of what goes on in the female mind during no-contact rule.
 Read them carefully and you’ll know absolutely everything you need to.

 1. “What’s wrong with me?”